Nerve Conduction Studies

 For persons with diabetes who have persistent or progressive symptoms of neuropathy despite conservative treatments (e.g., medications, well-fitting shoes).

-Aetna considers NCVs experimental and investigational for screening for diabetic neuropathy and for monitoring disease intensity and response to treatment.
+Aetna considers NCVs experimental, investigational, or unproven for screening for diabetic neuropathy and for monitoring disease intensity and response to treatment.

 4. Cubital tunnel syndrome criteria